 It's faster when you're 16 years old.
 Then you can get your AM (classic scooter) or A1 (125cc) category driver's licence.
 Here, too, you can take the theoretical exam three months before your 16th birthday and the practical exam one month before.

 Since 19.01.2013 you are even allowed to drive at more than 80 km/h with your A1 category driver's license.
 The 80km/h limit for drivers under 18 has been lifted.
 But be careful: your so-called light motorcycle may have a maximum cubic capacity of 125 ccm and a power of 11 kW, otherwise the police will not let you continue during checks.
 Since 19.01.2013, the ratio of power to empty mass may not exceed 0.1 kW/kg.

 In the AM category, a maximum cubic capacity of 50 ccm for a combustion engine or a maximum output of 4 kW for an electric motor is permitted.
 A maximum speed of 45 km/h is permitted here, depending on the design.

-With 18 years it is finally so far: You may make the driving licence in the category A2 ("small" motorcycles).
+With 18 years it is finally so far: You may make the driver's licence in the category A2 ("small" motorcycles).
 You can take the theoretical exam three months before your 18th birthday and the practical exam one month before your 18th birthday.
-If you have passed the tests, you may drive motorcycles with a maximum of 35 kW and a ratio of power to unladen mass of 0.2 kW/kg maximum.
+If you have passed the tests, you may drive motorcycles with a maximum of 35 kW and a ratio of power to the unladen mass of 0.2 kW/kg maximum.

 If you have been in possession of category A2 for two years, you can then be promoted to category A ("big" motorcycles) without a further theoretical examination, but with a practical examination.
 Then you are allowed to ride all motorcycles without power limitation.
-Nevertheless you should not exaggerate it immediately, but first a few practice rounds with your unthrottled motorcycle turn.
+Nevertheless, you should not exaggerate it immediately, but first a few practice rounds with your unthrottled motorcycle turn.
 If you want to enter Category A directly, you must be at least 24 years old.